cimentadaj/coveragedb_api/README.md

  Afghanistan | All    | AF01.07.2020  | 01.07.2020 | b   | 30  |     10 | Count  | Cases   |  7592 | AF
 (5 rows)
 ```

+### Removing the database layer

+At some point in the future you'll need to remove the database layer for an external database.
+Here are the steps to remove the layer successfuly:

+* Remove the `db` container from `docker-compose.yml`
+* Remove the `postgres_data` volumes from `docker-compose.yml`
+* Remove `alembic upgrade head` from the execution command in the `server` from `docker-compose.yml`
+* `rm -rf ./backend/app/db/` to remove the entire DB infrastructure
+* `sudo rm -rf input_data/ postgres_data/` to remove the actual input and saved data from PostgreSQL.
+* `rm -rf ./backend/alembic.ini` to remove the migration database setup
+* Update `.env` with the new and valid values for the PostgreSQL connection.
+* Remove `alembic` and other dependencies from `requirements.txt`.
+Be sure to experiment which dependencies need removal (`databases` is still needed for example).